jakoubek/php-recordlocator/README.md

 - The integer *5,325* encodes to the RecordLocator *78G*.
 - The integer *3,512,345* encodes to the RecordLocator *5E82T*.

-Both RecordLocator are shorter than their integer equivalent.
+Both RecordLocators are shorter than their integer equivalent.
 You can encode more than 33.5 million integers in an 5-char RecordLocator: the largest 5-char RecordLocator, *ZZZZZ*, represents the integer *33,554,431*.

 With 6 chars you can encode integers up to more than 1 billion.